bmarkowitz/Declarative-UIKit-Transitions/README.md

 The animations are added as key frames within a standard `UIView.animate` block and executed to completion.

+Inside `AnimationFeatureFlag`, you can switch between two transition variants -- `airbnb` and `bottomSheet`.

 <img src="https://github.com/bmarkowitz/declarative-uikit-transitions/blob/main/shared-element.gif" width="250" />